-If you already familiar with top rope belaying, the next belaying challenge is to learn how to lead belay.
-It is not necessary to know how to climb lead to be the lead belayer but it is useful so you can understand, relate and anticipate the climber’s next move.
+If you are already familiar with top rope belaying, the next belaying challenge is to learn how to lead belay.
+It is not necessary to know how to climb lead to be the lead belayer but it is useful so you can understand, relate, and anticipate the climber’s next move.
 At my gym, it is often that the team kids needed lead belayers during practice.
 Parents become volunteer belayers so we learn how to lead belay in order to belay our kids.

 The prerequisite to lead belay is to be able to belay top rope.
 Please refer to my article “What is a Belay” if you are not yet familiar with top rope belaying.
 You will also need to be checked off by a staff member at your gym before you can do any belaying.
-If you are climbing in a gym, you will be required to be a lead belay certified before you can lead belay in any gym.
+If you are climbing in a gym, you will be required to be lead belay certified before you can lead belay in any gym.
 There is no one to check you when you climb outdoor so make sure you have taken a lead belay certification class before do lead belay outdoor.
 Safety is the number one concern when comes to climbing because your life is constantly on the line (literally rope line – pun intended.)

 In this article, we will focus primarily on lead belaying.
-If you need more information, throughout the article I placed many links reference back to the available articles on my website to support you.
+If you need more information, throughout the article I placed many links refer back to the available articles on my website to support you.

 Gear for the Belayer